ailab-pku/Chinese-Standard-Mahjong/fan-calculator-usage/readme.md

 ***For C++ fan calculator to work, please choose "G++ 7.2.0 with many lib" as compiler on Botzone.***

+OR

-If you'd rather use interfaces provided by https://github.com/summerinsects/ChineseOfficialMahjongHelper/tree/master/Classes/mahjong-algorithm , you may include cpp files as shown below:
+If you'd rather use interfaces provided by https://github.com/summerinsects/ChineseOfficialMahjongHelper/tree/master/Classes/mahjong-algorithm , you may include cpp files as shown below (Please choose the default compiler on Botzone if this is the case):
 ```
 #include "MahjongGB/fan_calculator.cpp"
 #include "MahjongGB/shanten.cpp"